 Mary Jane ended up taking Gwen’s place in the Death of Gwen storyline and rather than die she was simply lost in another universe.

-Carnage meanwhile whilst a vicious serial killer in the comic books was simply depicted as a madman (though his past as a serial killer is alluded to “Kasady’s not a man, he’s a monster he’s done stuff even the post wouldn’t print”) and rather than kill his victims he simply drains their souls from their bodies which puts them in a comatose state and after he is defeated all of the souls are returned to their own bodies and they are perfectly fine.
+Carnage meanwhile whilst a vicious serial killer in the comic books was simply depicted as a madman (though his past as a serial killer is alluded to “Kasady’s not a man, he’s a monster he’s done stuff even the post wouldn’t print”) Also rather than kill his victims Carnage simply drains people’s souls from their bodies which puts them in a comatose state.
+After Carnage is defeated all of the souls are returned to their own bodies and they are perfectly fine.

 In addition to the censorship problems the show’s budget was also somewhat more limited and as a result its animation could be sloppy at certain times.